 Once your domain is verified, click Next to go to the MX tab (or come back to this page later and simply go directly to the MX tab).
 The mail exchanger (MX) record is vital for email operation: it tells the Internet which server(s) should receive your domain’s email.

-If you are setting up a new domain then go ahead and add the specified MX records to your n the control panel of your domain name registrar.
+If you are setting up a new domain then go ahead and add the specified MX records in the control panel of your domain name registrar.